xpdota/triggevent-site/pages/Cooldown-Tracker.md

 ## For Devs

-Cooldowns are defined in `xivdata/src/main/java/gg/xp/xivdata/data/Cooldown.java`
+Built-in cooldowns are defined in `xivdata/src/main/java/gg/xp/xivdata/data/Cooldown.java`

 Going forward, it is recommended to use the builder.
 It will attempt to fill in information automatically from game data files and log lines.
 You as the developer only need to fill in the parts that would be wrong according to those sources.
 For example, if a trait lowers the